Abourass/hh_to_PF2e/README.md

 ## Tips for Best Results

 1. **Higher DPI = Better OCR** - Use 400+ DPI for old/faded books
+2. **Use demo mode to iterate quickly** - Test different DPI and preprocessing settings with `--demo` before processing the whole book
-2. **Check confidence reports** - Focus manual review on low-confidence areas
+3. **Check confidence reports** - Focus manual review on low-confidence areas
-3. **Use checkpoints** - For large books, run in stages
+4. **Use checkpoints** - For large books, run in stages
-4. **Configure preprocessing** - Adjust deskew threshold for your specific PDF
+5. **Configure preprocessing** - Adjust deskew threshold for your specific PDF
-5. **Extract stat blocks early** - Run before AI cleanup to get raw stats
+6. **Extract stat blocks early** - Run before AI cleanup to get raw stats

 ## For Pathfinder 2e Conversion